-Plants often suck up nitrates too, but it's typically a very low percent, especially for slow growing plants.
+Plants often suck up nitrates too, but it's typically a very low percentage, especially for slow-growing plants.
 And while plants are just there, absorbing the nitrates at their own pace, water is being drawn right to the algae of the algae scrubber, resulting in nitrates getting absorbed more quickly among the tank as a whole.

-It is even better to use sandpaper or a sander to make the mesh that more "clingy" for the algae.
-The following video is the best video I've seen for making a simple algae scrubber for any aquarium.
+It is even better to use sandpaper or a sander to make the mesh more "clingy" for the algae.
+The video above is the best video I've seen for making a simple algae scrubber for any aquarium.

 I'm a strong believer in giving aquatic animals as many options as possible in the tank.
 By this, I mean creating a diverse environment, such as making one corner of the tank full of foliage (jungle-like), while providing an open space area for fish to swim freely without bumping into something.
 Lighting and shading in an aquarium is another way of giving your animals options, as some would like to be near the surface, close to the light, while others prefer darkness--a prime example would be the plecostomus.

-Warning: plastic canvas mesh, like most flexible plastic, can melt at a certain degree, so be weary of having it too close to the light.
+Warning: Plastic canvas mesh, like most flexible plastic, can melt at a certain degree, so be wary of having it too close to the light.
 I would give at least an inch of space between the light and the mesh, but be your own judge.

 So this is basically the same as shading, only instead of adding black to simply darken an area in the tank, you are taking advantage of the array of colors this mesh comes in.
 This is pure aesthetics; it doesn't matter to the animal what color its surroundings are; this is just to add beauty to the tank, especially if you have a color theme.
 This is still shading, only lighter.
 And it can benefit the animal if it doesn't like particularly bright lights (e.g., the betta fish).